Klamath National Forest

 Klamath National Forest is a 1737774 acre national forest, in the Klamath Mountains and Cascade Range, located in Siskiyou County in northern California, but with a tiny extension (1.5 percent of the forest) into southern Jackson County in Oregon.
 The forest contains continuous stands of ponderosa pine, Jeffrey pine, Douglas fir, red fir, white fir, lodgepole pine, Baker Cypress (Cupressus bakeri), and incense cedar.
-Old growth forest is estimated to cover some 168000 acre of the forest land.
+Old growth forest is estimated to cover some 168000 acre of forest land.
 Forest headquarters are located in Yreka, California.
 There are local ranger district offices located in Fort Jones, Happy Camp, and Macdoel, all in California.
 The Klamath was established on May 6, 1905.
-This forest includes the Kangaroo Lake and the Sawyers Bar Catholic Church is located within the boundaries of the Forest.
+This forest includes the Kangaroo Lake and the Sawyers Bar Catholic Church, which are located within the boundaries of the Forest.
 The Forest is managed jointly with the Butte Valley National Grassland.

 Wilderness areas

 There are four officially designated wilderness areas in Klamath National Forest that are part of the National Wilderness Preservation System.
 Two of them extend into neighboring national forests, and one of those into land managed by the Bureau of Land Management.